Archibald M. Kennedy House

-Archibald M. Kennedy House is a historic home located near Rushville, Indiana in Rushville Township, Rush County, Indiana.
+Archibald M. Kennedy House is a historic home located near Rusvhille in Rushville Township, Rush County, Indiana.
 It was built in 1864 by Archibald M. Kennedy, and is a two-story, five-bay, painted brick Italianate style dwelling.
 It has a gable roof and pediment and 1 1/2-story rear wing.
 It features a two-story front porch supported by square columns and arched supports and arched openings.

 It was listed on the U.S. National Register of Historic Places in 1983, as part of a multiple property submission covering six bridges built by the Kennedy family firm.